tejaspinjala/Sorting-Algorithms/SelectionSort/README_SelectionSort.txt

 3) After each iteration, minimum is placed in the front of the unsorted list.
 4) For each iteration, indexing starts from the first unsorted element.
 Step 1 to 3 are repeated until all the elements are placed at their correct positions.

+The selection sort is used when:
+    A small list is to be sorted
+    cost of swapping does not matter
+    checking of all the elements is compulsory cost of writing to a memory matters like in flash memory (number of writes/swaps is O(n) as compared to O(n2) of bubble sort)